 In 1969, a team of developers of Bell Labs started a project to make a common software for all the computers and named it as ‘Unix’.
 It was simple and elegant, used ‘C’ language instead of assembly language and its code was recyclable.
 As it was recyclable, a part of its code now commonly called ‘kernel’ was used to develop the operating system and other functions and could be used on different systems.
 Also, its source code was open source.

 Initially, Unix was only found in large organizations like government, university, or larger financial corporations with mainframes and minicomputers (PC is a microcomputer).

-In the eighties, many organizations like IBM, HP, and dozen other companies started creating their own Unix.
+In the eighties, many organizations like IBM, HP, and a dozen other companies started creating their own Unix.
 It results in a mess of Unix dialects.
 Then in 1983, Richard Stallman developed the GNU project with the goal to make it freely available Unix like operating system and to be used by everyone.
 But his project failed in gaining popularity.
-Many other Unix like operating system came into existence but none of them was able to gain popularity.
+Many other Unix-like operating systems came into existence but none of them was able to gain popularity.

 Evolution of Linux:

 In 1991, Linus Torvalds a student at the University of Helsinki, Finland, thought to have a freely available academic version of Unix started writing its own code.
 Later this project became the Linux kernel.
 He wrote this program especially for his own PC as he wanted to use Unix 386 Intel computer but couldn’t afford it.
 He did it on MINIX using the GNU C compiler.
 GNU C compiler is still the main choice to compile Linux code but other compilers are also used like Intel C compiler.